WHAT HAPPENS AT A SMALL GROUP MEETING?

-Our Small Groups meet for two semesters a year—winter/spring and summer/autumn.
-During the semester, most groups meet once a week.
+Our Small Groups meet once every week, some in the day, many at night and some on a Saturday & some on zoom in winter/spring/summer/autumn.
 Small Groups are meant to bring meaning and community into the flow of your life, so even if you can’t attend every meeting, there is still great value in joining a group.

 WHERE DO SMALL GROUPS MEET?

 Small Groups happen throughout the province of Gauteng and surrounding areas.

 HOW LONG DOES A TYPICAL SMALL GROUP STAY TOGETHER?

 Groups meet throughout the year.
 This way, new people can join groups easily and regularly.
 As relationships form, some groups choose to stay together for consecutive semesters, but new members are always welcome.